MarcoPredatoro/NewBodyTracking/README.md

 ![image](ReadMeImages/FixForest.png)

 For the skybox: Click on Window > Rendering > Lighting then click on Environment and drag and drop the star sky material to the Skybox Material parameter

+For the Marco model, go into Assets > Resources > Marco.
+Drag the ClawMaterial onto the "arm" meshes under claw-left and claw-right.

 ### 6) Play